Review: Mercia EIS Fund

 - Minimum investment £25,000

-Mercia Fund Managers is an early stage technology investor managing EIS funds and government money to develop and commercialise technology from industry and universities.
+Mercia Fund Management Ltd is an early stage technology investor managing EIS funds and government money to develop and commercialise technology from industry and universities.
 It was founded in 2000 to manage money for the West Midlands Enterprise Fund and was originally named WM Enterprises Ltd.

 Dr Mark Payton, CEO, led Mercia’s buyout from West Midlands Enterprise in 2010.
 This opened the door to external investors and Mercia’s first EIS fund.

-The wider Mercia group includes Mercia Technologies Plc, which itself invests in emerging technology.
-Mercia Technology Plc listed on AIM in 2014 and has over £336m assets under management.
-Its largest shareholders at March 2017 include Invesco Perpetual (29.5%), Woodford Investment Management (24.9%), Forward Innovation Fund (11.3%) and Baillie Gifford (7.5%).
+Mercia Technology Plc listed on AIM in 2014 and has over £500 million assets under management.
+Its largest shareholders include Invesco Perpetual, Woodford Investment Management, Forward Innovation Fund and Baillie Gifford.

 By funding early-stage businesses via multiple funding rounds which gradually increase, Mercia aims to weed out failures and provide later stage support for successful companies through to possible exit.
-Mercia’s EIS and third-party funds provide support at the earlier stage and can then pass the reins to Mercia Technologies Plc for more successful larger businesses.
-If larger amounts are required the PLC’s shareholders (such as Woodford and Invesco) may also choose to participate.
-This sets Mercia’s proposition apart from its peers which specialise in only EIS investment.
-It offers the potential for early liquidity as well as a possible additional exit route for investors.
+Mercia’s EIS and third-party funds provide support at the earlier stages and pass the reins to Mercia Technologies Plc to support businesses at the scale up stage.
+If larger amounts are required the Plc’s shareholders (such as Woodford and Invesco) may also be invited to participate.
+This offers the potential for early liquidity as well as a possible additional exit route for investors, although as always exit options are not guaranteed.

-Watch a video interview with Paul Mattick and Julian Dennard of Mercia Fund Managers:
+Watch an exclusive video interview with Paul Mattick and Julian Dennard of Mercia Fund Management:

 The minimum investment is £25,000.
-The portfolio is expected to consist of around 15 companies, all with EIS advance assurance.
+The portfolio is expected to consist of around 15 companies with EIS advance assurance.

-Mercia Growth Fund 8 will invest in early-stage technology businesses with the aim of generating capital growth.
+The Mercia EIS Fund will invest in early-stage technology businesses with the aim of generating capital growth.
 It will invest in four key sectors where technology or intellectual property can be patented and exploited:

 - Life sciences and biosciences (particularly diagnostics, digital health and medical devices)